 In our opinion, saline implants are the best choice – they consist of an absolutely harmless sterile salt water solution.
 This is the same solution, which is transfused to all patients.
 It is unclear why they are not always presented to patients, which is mandatory in the USA and saline implants are used in 52% of all cases.

 According to a publication from the Amrican Society of Pastic Surgeons, FDA allows the use of saline implants for breast augmentation to all women over the age of 18, as opposed to silicone implants, where the minimum age is 22.
 Anatomycal (teardrop shape) implants are heavy in their wide lower part.
 They may rotate after a sudden push, which requires surgery for their repositioning.
 In addition, when lifted with a bra, their upper and narrower part may protrude unnaturally, unlike round implants.

 Smooth saline implants placed in a wide pocket under the pectoral muscle are softer than silicone implants with cohesive matrix.
 As our patients say – they move quite naturally, as thout they are “alive”.

 Breast augmentation surgery lasts about 40 minutes.
 The shape of the breasts remains permanent.
 Saline implants do not require replacement.
-In contrast, silcone implats may need to be removed or replaced within 8-10 years of their placement.
+In contrast, silicone implants may need to be removed or replaced periodically.
 Patients can safely travel by airplane, but should protect the breasts from injury, unnatural pressure etc.

 It is not necessary to wear a bra when the breast implants are placed under the mucle.
-If the patient chooses to do so, she must remove the busks to avoid huring the breast tissue and change the form of the new infra-mammary fold.
+If the patient chooses to do so, she must remove the busks to avoid hurting the breast tissue and changing the form of the new infra-mammary fold.

 Implant Placement Approaches